esyywar/OpenGrow-IoT-Plant-Monitor/README.md

 ## Parts List

-Following is a list of necessary components for a single OpenGrow plant monitor.
-You can make as many as you like to work with your MQTT broker and web application.
+Following is a list of necessary components to make a single OpenGrow plant monitor.
+You can make as many plant monitors as you like to work with your single MQTT broker and web application.

 | Part  | Quantity | Description |
 | -------- | ---- | ---- |